Sideboard

 • Poet's Quill

-Perhaps the best utility equipment in this deck—bringing interaction, mana fixing, or even some old-fashioned digging—with the concession that your table lets you have a sideboard for Lesson cards.
+Perhaps the best utility equipment in this deck.
+It brings interaction, mana fixing, or even some old-fashioned digging—with the concession that your table lets you have a sideboard for Lesson cards.
 Drach'Nyen sits in the sideboard as a replacement option for Poet's Quill if people don't feel like changing the rules.
-However, I might begin experimenting with leaving Poet's Quill in anyway.
+However, I've started experimenting with leaving Poet's Quill in anyway.
 It checks all of my criteria, providing a small stat boost AND a keyword (Lifelink specifically is good), and since my Commander and other cards take care of overall card advantage, the one-use rummage effect might still be meaningul card selection.
+Plus, we have some incidental discard syngergies and recursion that play nicely with the rummage.
+Playing with no Lessons means the deck loses tutorable removal, but I'm willing to try it before I ever consider replacing Poet's Quill with some other "removal equipment."

 • Rogue's Gloves

 The last of our utility equipment that draws cards.
 It’s not as powerful as Mask of Memory, but effects that mimic it are still in demand and quite useful paired with the right knights.
-As I stated in previous sections, even drawing one extra card per turn will maintain your hand size as you cast one spell per turn.
+Even drawing one extra card per turn will maintain your hand size as you cast one spell per turn, so in a slower game, it lets you develop your board non-stop and still have gas for the late-game.

 • Swiftfoot Boots

-Our other pair of boots, equally here to protect our Commander.
+My other pair of boots, equally here to protect our Commander.
 Hexproof makes moving equipment on and off Gwyn rather easy, while Gwyn's free equips also mean that any knight could benefit from some emergency Haste.
+For those reasons, Swiftfoot Boots is better on Gwyn specifically, but Lightning Greaves can be great for the whole team.

 • Sword of the Animist

-Obviously, this sword repeatedly accelerates our mana.
-Its reasonable casting and equip costs, especially considering that it offers a +1/+1 stat boost, offer a nice long-term plan if your early turns are plagued by a lack of lands.
+Obviously, this sword repeatedly accelerates my mana.
+Its reasonable cast and equip costs, especially considering that it offers a +1/+1 stat boost, offer a nice long-term plan if your early turns are plagued by a lack of lands.
 However, in contrast to Diamond Pick-Axe, this card does not protect itself, and the sword's infamy has earned its share of removal at the tables I've brought it to.
-It's a staple for mana acceleration, but that means people will be wise to your tricks.
+It's a staple for mana acceleration, but that means people will be wise to its power.

 • Everflame, Heroes' Legacy

 While The Irencrag provides utility in the early game as a mana rock, the equipment part of the card provides nothing but a combat boost.
-The timing works out well, providing the mana to cast Gwyn and transforming after I do so, just in time to contribute to my "post-Gwyn go-mode."
-I know from running Plate Armor in the past that a +3/+3 bonus is a large one, even without any combat keywords.
-Still, in the worst case scenario, it becomes an equipment to start drawing cards from Gwyn triggers.
+However, I know from running Plate Armor in the past that a +3/+3 bonus is a large one, even without any combat keywords.
+The timing also works out well: it provides the mana to cast Gwyn and transforms after I do so, just in time to contribute to my "post-Gwyn go-mode."
+Even in the worst case scenario, it becomes an equipment to start drawing cards from Gwyn triggers.
 An all-around unsung hero of equipment decks.

 • Umezawa's Jitte